timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER I-ADMINISTRATION AND MISCELLANEOUS PROVISIONS/Part A-Administration.md

   * (10) Warrant officers of (W–1) grade—warrant officer (W–1).

 #### (b) Titles of medical officers
 * The titles of medical officers of the foregoing grades shall be respectively (1) medical director, (2) senior surgeon, (3) surgeon, (4) senior assistant surgeon, (5) assistant surgeon, and (6) junior assistant surgeon.
 The President is authorized to prescribe titles, appropriate to the several grades, for commissioned officers of the Service other than medical officers.
-All titles of the officers of the Reserve Corps shall have the suffix "Reserve".
+All titles of the officers of the Ready Reserve Corps shall have the suffix "Reserve".

 #### (c) Repealed.
 Pub.
 L. 96–76, title III, §304(b), Sept.
 29, 1979, 93 Stat.
 584
 #### (d) Maximum number in grade for each fiscal year